 - Doctoral Programme in Interdisciplinary Environmental Sciences (DENVI)

 - Doctoral Programme in School, Education and Culture (SEDUCE)

 - Doctoral Programme in Political, Societal and Regional Change

 - Doctoral Programme in Social Sciences

 More information about doctoral education at the University of Helsinki.

 MaO ry is the Geography student organisation at the University of Helsinki, established in 1971.
 Our aim is to activate and bring our members together as well as promote our rights at the department, in the Student Union and at the University in general.
 Anyone studying geography or geosciences at the University of Helsinki is eligible to join MaO!

 We organise various kinds of activities for our members from parties to sporting events and overseas excursions.
 Freshman tutoring plays also an important role in MaO.
 To integrate students into the world of university our tutors keep the new arrivals busy with hang out nights, parties and other events such as Freshman baptism and Academic dinner party for freshmen.
 Apart from the help of tutors, MaO supports new students in their studies by organising an info lecture on the vast variety of subjects ideal to study alongside of geography and geosciences as a minor subject.

 More information about MaO and the European Geography Association (EGEA) on the MaO website.

 In addition to MaO, more than 250 student organisations operate within the Student Union of the University of Helsinki (HYY).
 As a student and member of the Student Union (HYY), you are entitled to many benefits and services.
-For example, affordable student housing, basic healthcare services, sports facilities and student-priced meals.
+For example, affordable student housing, low-cost sports services and student-priced meals.
 You also get numerous discounts, for example on public transport fees across the country.